 1. Engage all stakeholders in the work

 The DC Bar Foundation will work with existing and identify new partners to support the civil legal aid network by providing data, identifying needs, sharing observations, serving as a sounding board, and developing solutions to meet the community civil legal aid needs.

-Convened the DC Legal Aid Transformations Network in June 2021, with 57 participants representing legal aid, social services, and governmental bodies.
+Convened the DC Legal Aid Transformations Network for the second time in September 2021, with participants representing legal aid, social services, and governmental bodies.
 During the convening, participants discussed the results of the network mapping exercise, and planned next steps to move the network forward.